dtribose/dna-search/readme.md

  3. Either (a) make sure pyTest is installed, or
            (b) create a new virtual environment and run 'pip install pyTest'.

+Note:
-Note: current code was only tested on windows powershell command line.
-Minor changes may be needed for Linux or OSX.
+  current code was only tested on windows powershell command line.

-## Running the server

-Include instructions here required to start and stop the development server.
-This is not applicable - since no Django, or Flask components included.
+  Minor changes to the instructions may be needed for Linux or Mac OS.

 ## Running tests